A hardy, easily-grown plant that tolerates almost anything

 Forms a thick, lush carpet in high light tanks

-Pygmy Chain Sword forms a beautiful carpet in high-light tanks, and isn’t too challenging for beginners to grow and maintain.$4.95 from SubstrateSource
+Pygmy Chain Sword forms a beautiful carpet in high-light tanks, and isn’t too challenging for beginners to grow and maintain.$16.99 from AquariumPlantsFactory

 Pygmy Chain Sword

 Pygmy Chain Sword is the smallest of the ‘Sword’ plants, reaching a maximum height of ~4 inches.
 It’s commonly used to form carpets, with its thin, long leaves providing a lush ‘floor’ to the aquascape.